FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 ![alt text](image.png)

-`lambda/test_curl.sh` contains a test cURL call to test the API Gateway (remember to change the API URL) with the correct .
+`lambda/test_curl.sh` contains a test cURL call to test the API Gateway (remember to change the API URL) with correct parameters.